Last updated on June 18th, 2021 at 07:34 pmJump to Recipe

 Because of the number of eggs in the recipe, the flavor and the cake is more dense and rich.
 It’s a family tradition since I can remember, and it is one of the best homemade paska recipes we’ve made.

-You can usually find it during the Easter holiday in many European stores, especially the Eastern European once.
-If you have a close by a Polish market, there is a good chance they have it during this time of the year.
-But your best bet is to to use this recipe and make it at home!
+You can usually find it during the Easter holiday in many European stores, especially the Eastern European ones.
+If you have a close-by in a Polish market, there is a good chance they have it during this time of the year.
+But your best bet is to use this recipe and make it at home!